Mic92/nix-update/README.rst

 With the `--shell`, `--build`, `--test` and `--run` flags the update can be tested.
-Additionally, the `--review` flag can be used to initiate a run of [nixpkgs-review](https://github.com/Mic92/nixpkgs-review), which will ensure all dependent packages can be built.
+Additionally, the `--review` flag can be used to initiate a run of nixpkgs-review <https://github.com/Mic92/nixpkgs-review>, which will ensure all dependent packages can be built.